nusenu/ContactInfo-Information-Sharing-Specification/README.md

 - The domain MUST NOT include a protocol specifier (like "https://").
 - The provided domain MUST NOT redirect to another (sub)domain
 - If the hoster has multiple domains (using different TLDs) use the international version.
-- The domain MUST not include trailing slashes "/".
+- The domain MUST NOT include trailing slashes "/".

 If you are your own ISP (and are not offering a commercial service for others) this field SHOULD be omitted.